Exopandora/BetterChat/README.md

 Installation steps:
 1. Navigate to your TeamSpeak installation directory
 2. Navigate to `./html/client_ui/`
-3. Open `index.html` in that directory with an editor and copy all the contents from the `index.html` of this repository before `</head>` and save the file
+3. Open `index.html` in that directory with an editor and copy all contents from the `index.html` of this repository before `</head>` and save the file
 4. Create a new folder named `betterchat`
-5. Copy all the contents from `src/` into the newly created folder
+5. Copy all contents from `src/` into the newly created folder
 6. And you are done!
 You can now start TeamSpeak

 ## Configuration ##